-See Figure 2 above for connector pin-outs.
+See Table 5.2b above for connector pin-outs.

 Note: the correct jumper (FD or HD) must be installed.
-See the Table 2 for details.
+See Table 5.3 for details.

-Fail-safe bias resistors are used to bias the TX+, TX- and RX+, RX- lines to the correct state when these lines are not being actively driven.
+Fail-safe RS-4 bias resistors are used to bias the TX+, TX- and RX+, RX- lines to the correct state when these lines are not being actively driven.
 This is an important consideration, since in a typical RS-485 installation, the drivers are frequently tri-stated.
 If fail-safe bias resistors are not present, the 485 bus may be floating and very small amounts of noise can cause spurious characters at the receivers.
-4.7K Ω resistors are used to pull the TX+ and RX+ signals to 5V and also to bias the TX- and RXsignals to ground.
+4.7KW resistors are used to pull the TX+ and RX+ signals to 5V and also to bias the TX- and RX- signals to ground.
 Termination resistors may be required for reliable operation when running long distances at high baud rates.
 Termination resistors should only be installed at each end of an RS-485 transmission line.
 In a multi-drop application where there are several drivers and/or receivers attached, only the devices at each end of the transmission line pair should have termination resistors.